|Website URL : http://www.molevalley.gov.uk/index.cfm?articleid=17665|

 What is CIL?

 The Community Infrastructure Levy (CIL) is a charge that local authorities can set on new developments.
 Its purpose is to raise funds for infrastructure needs in the area to support growth.
-The infrastructure list (Regulation 123 List, found in the 'Download' section below) details the types of infrastructure that CIL will be used to help fund.

 What is a CIL liable development?